ljcolling/sustainable-computing/src/text/programme.md

 ## Programme

 This free one-day event will provide opportunities for education and discussion, as well as facilitation of new collaborations.
-The schedule is as follows:
+The provisional schedule is as follows: